Shetland football team: Venues

 Shetland normally play their home matches at Gilbertson Park (capacity unknown, highest attendance approximately 5,000, sometimes referred to as "the Gibbie") in Lerwick.
 Some matches, particularly friendlies, are occasionally played elsewhere, often at Seafield (Lerwick) or Harbison Park (Whalsay).
 They sometimes go on tour to play pre-season friendlies against Highland League clubs in July.

 Competitions

 Beginning in 1929, Shetland played biennial matches against the Faroe Islands.
 These were initially played for the Adam Shield (donated by a Glasgow shipbuilding firm) and later for the North Atlantic Cup.
-The logistics of this required a 14-hour trip by boat trip and a week-long stay for the visiting team.
+The logistics of this required a 14-hour trip by boat and a week-long stay for the visiting team.
 The last such friendly was played in 1990, the same year that the Faroes joined UEFA.

 Shetland are neither a national team nor do they participate in league competitions, so they do not have many regular games.

 However, more recently, they have entered some of the cup competitions organized by the North Caledonian Football Association.

 The latest most noticeable event to take place in Shetland was the 2005 Island Games: many of the group matches were played on pitches all around Shetland, and the final was at Gilbertson Park.